Douglas St George

 Douglas Fitzclarence St George (7 September 1919 – 25 October 1985) was a New Zealand aviator and military leader who served with the Royal New Zealand Air Force (RNZAF) during the Second World War and in the postwar period.

 Born in Nelson, he joined the RNZAF in 1940 and became a fighter pilot in No. 17 Squadron.
 He flew operationally with the squadron during 1943 and 1944, including a period as its commander.
 He remained in the service after the war and in his later career, he held a series of staff postings, including an appointment as Deputy Chief of Air Staff in 1970.
 He became Chief of the Air Staff in 1971.
-Appointed a Companion of the Order of the Bath in January 1974, he retired as a air vice-marshal later the same year.
+Appointed a Companion of the Order of the Bath in January 1974, he retired as an air vice-marshal later the same year.
 He died in 1985, aged 66.

 Early life

 Douglas Fitzclarence St George was born in Nelson, New Zealand, on 9 September 1919.
 He was educated at Auckland Grammar School before going onto Seddon Memorial Technical College.